KarnbirKhera/CUDA-Vector-Addition/README.md

 Because the orginial kernel was memory bound, the extra instructions and register pressure simply added overhead resulting in a 1-3% decrease in memory throughput.
 Grid stride is still a very effective technique that allows the kernel to scale, but not effective in raw performance for a memory bound kernel.

 <h2>Vectorization</h2>
 Vectorization (float4) reduces the memory instructions to the DRAM by having a single thread call for 4 floats at once, rather in the naive where a thread calls for a single float utilizing only 4 bytes out of 32 bytes provided by the request.
-Float4 vectorization allows perfect utilization of this minimum 32 byte memory transaction from the DRAMs 32 byte sectors.<br><br>
+Float4 vectorization allows perfect utilization of this minimum 32 byte memory transaction from the DRAMs 32 byte sectors.

+> <p align="center">A note from future self</p>
+> My prior vectorization explanation makes it sound like the naive is uncoalesced, but on a warp scale where instructions are issued, the naive coalesces to 128 bytes whereas the vectorized coalesces to 512 bytes.
+<br><br>

 Although vectorization is more efficient when it comes to memory instructions, it does not tackle the memory bound nature of the kernel.
 The kernel does perform at a similar level as the naive likely because the only additional instructional overhead is in the tail end of the kernel.